Personality vs. Identity: How to Find Your Right Fit

 Your Cairo clone certainly wouldn’t be a nacho lover, digital nomad, NBA fan, or blogger.
 And they’d probably be more of a cat person.

-And in what ways would you two be similar?
+In what ways would you two be similar?

 Your Core and Its Many Covers